-DM AIRPORTS LTD, operators of Morristown Municipal Airport, is currently looking for individuals who may have old photographs or paperwork pertaining to the development and operation of the airport.
+DM AIRPORTS LTD, operators of Morristown Airport, is always looking for individuals who may have old photographs or paperwork pertaining to the development and operation of the airport.
 We would like to make copies of it for the airport’s historical archives.
 All materials will be returned to their owners.
 For more information please contact Darren Large at 973-538-6400 ext.
 135.

 On July 8, 1929, the local Morristown newspaper announced the opening of the new headquarters of the Morristown Airport at the old Niese place on Bernardsville Road.
-It had previously been located on the Kennedy Farm on the Mendham Road.
-The article stated the airport would be the home of the Country Aviation Club, which was under the supervision of Clarence Chamberlin, the second man to fly the Atlantic Ocean, and the first to take along a passenger.
+It had previously been located on the Kennedy Farm on Mendham Road.
+The article stated that the airport would be the home of the Country Aviation Club, which was under the supervision of Clarence Chamberlin, the second man to fly the Atlantic Ocean, and the first to take along a passenger.

 In 1932, the Town of Morristown’s Mayor Clyde Potts purchased the Normandy Water works property at the Columbia Meadows.
 The purchase included 245 acres of land contiguous to the Normandy pumping station and adjacent to Columbia Turnpike.
 John D. Kay was directed to commence a study on the availability of that land for “airport and landing field purposes.”
 As a result of his final report to the Board of Aldermen recommending the site be utilized as an airport, steps were taken to secure the land for the eventual development of an airport.